preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 Dashboard
 ===========

-This is an ongoing, preliminary documentation.
+This is an ongoing, preliminary documentation for functionality to come in Omnia 6.5.

-In omnia 6.5, the complete dashboard has been moved to Omnia Admin (that is what is described here).
-A block will still be available, now called Metrics, to display status for either Teamwork or Pages or User Activity.
-This block can also be used in the Dashboard.

-The Dashboard will be completely dynamic.
-You set up the Dashboard much like you would do a page.
-Most blocks can be used.
+In omnia 6.5, the dashboard has been moved to Omnia Admin and you can build it to your needs.
+You set up the Dashboard much like you would do a page type.
+Most sections and blocks can be used.

 .. image:: dashboard-new.png

-As you would a page (or maybe rather a Page Type), the first step is to add the layout.
+As you would a page type, the first step is to add the layout.
 See this page for more information: :doc:`Working with section and blocks </pages/page-types/working-with-sections-and-blocks/index>`

 All available blocks are listed on this page: :doc:`Blocks </blocks/index>`